christophfranke/signal-chain/README.md

 - Add integration wrappers for VueJS and React.
 - `$.await.select` operator for more intuitive promise chaining.
 - Operator `$.cache` to cache the values using a key function.
+- `$.reactive` to create reactive objects that are also iteratable.
+- `$.list` to create reactive lists that have fine grained updates for add/remove/update operations